-At the same time, with technology reshaping entire industries, the skill sets critical to the practice of law are likewise evolving.
+At the same time, with technology reshaping entire industries, the skill sets critical to the practice of law are also evolving.
 Emphasis on standard, process-driven skills is giving way to increased focus on the ability to manage multi-layered, complex issues for clients.
-As expectations for attorneys increase, the term “professional” will take on new meaning.
+As expectations for attorneys increase, the term “professional” takes on new meaning.

 Here, students learn to engage clients, craft and deliver opening statements, examine witnesses and conduct multiple jury trials all the way through closing arguments and verdict—just like in practice.

 They learn to write contracts, do trademark applications, craft sales agreements, and negotiate on behalf of their client—just like in practice.

 They learn to translate theory, research, preparation, analytical thinking, written advocacy skills and attention to detail into strategic tools that create a winning case—just like in practice.

 And along the way, they learn to balance the demands of full caseloads, the responsibilities to their clients, the time requirements for preparation and the emotional pressures that come with representing people and businesses whose futures hang in the balance—all with the priorities of one’s family, faith and life—just like in modern practice.

 The legal profession refers to graduates who begin their law careers uniquely prepared to practice on day one as “practice-ready.”
 Today, that term is synonymous with the title of “Baylor Lawyer.”